sshalem/Spring-Boot/12-SSE-WebSocket/README.md

 <img src="https://img.shields.io/badge/- 4_WebSocket_Simple_project %20-blue" height=40px>

 In this Project I will show the following:
-1. Implement the BackEnd configuration for WebSocket
+1. Implement the BackEnd configuration for WebSocket, using `STOMP`
 2. Implement the FrontEnd
 3. Test the app